Ayurvedic Medicine for PCOD Weight Loss: What Actually Works

 How Qura approaches PCOD weight

-At Qura, every woman starts with a free 45-minute consultation with a BAMS Ayurvedic doctor who looks at your reports and decides what your body actually needs: the insulin-first diet, the specific herbs matched to your pattern, and the movement and routine that make them work, in a 90-day plan you can follow.
-See how the 3-month PMOS (PCOS) and PCOD program works, or book a free consultation.
+At Qura, every woman starts with a Rs.
+99 45-minute consultation with a BAMS Ayurvedic doctor who looks at your reports and decides what your body actually needs: the insulin-first diet, the specific herbs matched to your pattern, and the movement and routine that make them work, in a 90-day plan you can follow.
+See how the 3-month PMOS (PCOS) and PCOD program works, or book a Rs.
+99 consultation.
 We will not promise a cure or a miracle pill, because no honest doctor can.

 This guide is educational and reviewed by a BAMS physician; it is not a substitute for individual medical advice.
 Ayurvedic medicines should be taken only as prescribed by a qualified doctor, especially if you are pregnant, breastfeeding, or on other medication.